tylermong/CSCI-3327-Probability-and-Applied-Statistics/11. Plotter Salter Smoother - Original/README.md

 ## How to Run
 1. Navigate to the `/src` directory.
 2. Run the `Main.java` file.
-3. Follow the prompts to select a function, enter x values, and specify the `variability` and `windowValue` parameters.
+3. Follow the prompts to select a function and enter x values.
 4. The program will generate the data, salt it, and smooth it, writing the results to the respective CSV files, in the `/output` directory.
+(An example of the output is provided in the `example_output` directory.)

+### Plotted Data
+Three data sets were generated using the same function but with varying parameters, in order to visualize the differences in the results.
+Each sheet contains the original data, salted data, and smoothed data.
+These tables are plotted both individually (on their own graphs) and collectively (on a combined graph) for an easy visual analysis.
+Additionally, a comparison sheet displays overlaid plots from all three data sets, showing how different parameter choices can affect the results.
+Finally, the comparison sheet also compares the differences with individual parameters, such as `variability` = `10` vs. `variability` = `30`.
+This sheet can be found in the current directory, labeled as `11.
+Plotter Salter Smoother - Original.xlsx`, or can be viewed in the images below.

-### Images
+## Images
 #### Console output:
 ![Console Output](./images/console_output.png)